jcubic/jsvi/README.md

 </div>

-VI editor implemented in JavaScript, which turns any `<textarea>` into a full-screen VI-style editor running in the browser.
+Zero dependency, VI editor implemented in JavaScript, which turns any `<textarea>` into a full-screen VI-style editor running in the browser.
+It's a maintained fork of a project created by Internet Connection, Inc.

 ## Screenshot